 Continue reading to learn more about what's not covered by home insurance.

 Many exclusions on a standard homeowners insurance policy can be added via endorsements.
 Below are major exclusions worth keeping in mind when buying a homeowners policy.

 There are perils that are never covered by a homeowners policy, regardless of whether the policy is a named peril or open peril policy.

 Owning a home is a major investment — you should make sure it is properly protected.
-Below are some additional coverage options.
+Below are some common additional coverage options.

-An endorsement for art, for example, will increase the coverage level for your entire art collection.
+An endorsement for artwork, for example, will increase the coverage level for your entire art collection.
 If you have one particular piece that you’d like to cover at a higher amount, consider a scheduled homeowners insurance endorsement.
 This ensures your item is individually appraised and insured at its exact value.

 Damage caused by earthquakes is excluded from every insurance policy.
 But depending on your location and company, you can add it back or add a complementary policy.
 If you live in an earthquake-prone area, you should definitely consider this coverage.
 If your current provider does not provide it, you can use outside providers.
 In California, the California Earthquake Authority (CEA) is a major provider of homeowners earthquake coverage.

 Because of the risk and cost of claim payouts, most standard insurance providers will not provide flood insurance coverage.
 If you live in a flood plain, you should acquire flood insurance via the National Flood Insurance Program (NFIP) or a private flood insurance policy.
 This will be separate from your homeowners insurance but can turn out to be equally important in the event of a flood.